Secrets Management #

 CI workflow secrets #

-- We use GitHub action secrets to store CI workflow secrets.
+- We use GitHub Action secrets to store CI workflow secrets.

-README.mdfile with general information and one file per secret.
+- The secrets repository contains a README.md file with general information and one file per secret.
 Each file gives detailed information about how to get a new secret and how to update them.
-It also contains- When and by who was the secret updated.
+It also contains:

 - When does the secret expire.